About This Chapter

 28. How to Calculate the Break-Even Point - Definition & Formula

 The break-even point is an important measurement in understanding the health of a company.
-This lesson explains what the break-even point is, how the break-even point is calculated and the formula for determining the break-even point.
+This lesson provides an explanation of the break-even point, how the break-even point is calculated and presents the break-even point formula.

 29. How to Calculate the Degree of Operating Leverage: Formula & Example